oconnor0/BeaconRoad/Book/430-Downtime.md

 You may choose to Work on any Activity more than once.
 You can only Work on Activities you're in a position to accomplish.
 If an Activity is contingent on other Work, resolve that Work first.

-A Character can Work more than twice per Downtime, at a cost. **Each additional Activity from the list costs 1 Coin or 1 Rep**.
+A Character can work more than twice per Downtime, at a cost. **Each additional Activity from the list costs 1 Coin or 1 Rep**.
 This reflects the time and resulting resource drain while you're "off the clock" and not earning from a Adventure.
 When you complete a new Adventure, you reset and get two "free" Activities again.

 Activities on the Downtime list are limited; normal activities are not.
 During Downtime, you can still go places, do things, make Action Rolls, Gather Information, talk with other characters, etc. In other words, only Activities that are *on the list* are limited.

-For any Downtime Activity, gain **Advantage** on the roll if a **friend** or **contact** helps you.
+For any Downtime Activity, gain **Edge** on the roll if a **friend** or **contact** helps you.
 After the roll, you may spend Coin to improve the Result Level. **Increase the Result Level by 1 for each Coin spent**.
 So, a Failure becomes a Success, a Success becomes a Critical, and a Critical increases its multiplier by one.

 * GM: If a player can't decide which Downtime Activity to pick, offer them a Long-Term Project idea.
 You know what the player is interested in and what they like.
 Suggest a project that will head in a fun direction for them.
 * "Remember how you had that weird vision at the altar to the forgotten gods?
 Yeah, do you want to get to the bottom of that?
 Okay, start a Long-Term Project---6 Segments---called...
 ‘Weird God Vibes.'
 What do you do to work on that?"